ietf-wg-alto/draft-ietf-alto-path-vector/introduction.md

 - Path Vector cost type: The Path Vector cost type is a special cost type, which is specified in {{cost-type-spec}}.
 When this cost type is present in an IRD entry, it indicates that the information resource is a Path Vector resource.
-  When this cost type is present in a Cost Map or an Endpoint Cost Map, it indicates each cost value must be interpreted as a Path Vector.
+  When this cost type is present in a Filtered Cost Map request or an Endpoint Cost Service request, it indicates each cost value must be interpreted as a Path Vector.

 - Path Vector request: A Path Vector request refers to the POST message sent to an ALTO Path Vector resource.